- Blog

 The Right Shoes

 Footwear serves several useful functions, including protecting our feet, cushioning our body weight, providing comfort and, of course, adding a fashionable element to our wardrobe choices.
 However, selecting the proper footwear can also make a difference in your overall foot health.
-As you consider those fun new kicks, we encourage you to be mindful of how the correct type of shoe can help you avoid injuring or further exacerbating existing foot and ankle conditions.
-Specifically, ill-fitting shoes can be painful and cause issues like bunions, hammertoes, plantar fasciitis, Lisfranc injuries and more.
+As you consider those fun new kicks, we encourage you to be mindful of how the right type of shoe can help you avoid injury or further exacerbate existing foot and ankle conditions.
+Specifically, ill-fitting shoes can be painful and cause issues such as bunions, hammertoes, plantar fasciitis, Lisfranc injuries and more.

 We also treat many athletes of varying skill and experience levels who often find themselves wearing the wrong type of shoe.
 While the choices can be overwhelming, you can typically find shoes made for your specific athletic activity.
 From running, training and walking shoes to court and field sports shoes as well as specialty sports shoes, the options are endless.
 Visiting a specialty store where you can work with a trained staff member is often the best place to start.